SAFCSP-Team/multi-dimensional-arrays/README.md

 ### Problem
-Convert a one-dimensional array `nums` into a two-dimensional array and three-dimensional.
+Convert a one-dimensional array `nums` into a two-dimensional array.

 ### Implementation
 Write the implementation of the `convert` method that takes a one-dimensional array `nums` as input, and return a 2D array with a 3x3 dimension.

-After calling the method :
+After calling the method:
 - Print the new 2D array.
 - print the element in the third row and second column.